dportik/SuperCRUNCH/docs/Analysis_Overview.md

 **MAFFT**, **MUSCLE**, and **Clustal-O** can be used for all loci (coding and non-coding).
 The usage of each aligner invokes default settings or auto selection of the alignment strategy.
 For example: `mafft --auto` and `clustalo --auto`.
 These settings should be useful for a majority of alignments.
 The `--accurate` flag can be used to change the settings for **MAFFT** and **Clustal-O** to the following:
 +  For **Clustal-O**, this de-selects the --auto option and enables full distance matrix for guide-tree calculation, full distance matrix for guide-tree calculation during iteration, and --iter=5, in which the guide-tree and HMM each undergo 5 iterations, rather than only one: `clustalo --full --full-iter --iter=8`.
 + For **MAFFT**, this option changes the default from auto select to use the FFT-NS-i strategy: `mafft --retree 2 --maxiterate 1000`.

-The improved accuracy comes at the cost of longer run times for each aligner.
+The improved accuracy using these settings comes at the cost of longer run times for each aligner.
+However, this may be desirable for divergent sequences or difficult alignments.

-Select analysis type with -a flag (options: mafft, macse, muscle, clustalo).
-If macse option is selected, user must provide the --mpath flag with the full path to a macse.jar file.
-Optional for macse are assigning a value for memory in GB (--mem, default 1GB) and to specify a different translation table (--table, default = standard code).
-The current option include Standard Code (standard) or Vertebrate Mitochondrial Code (vmtdna).
-The macse alignments can take a long time to complete so the elapsed time is shown after an alignment is produced for a given fasta file.
-Because macse will insert an ! at corrected bp locations, a cleaned fasta file (in which ! is replaced  by N) is also output.

-Empirical fasta files should be labeled as 'NAME.fasta' or 'NAME.fa', where NAME represents the gene/locus.
-The NAME portion should not contain any periods or spaces, but can contain underscores.
-Output files are labeled using a prefix identical to NAME.
-See below for special case with macse.
+**MACSE** should only be used for coding loci, as it is a translation aligner.
+The use of `-a macse` requires using additional arguments and other optional arguments are available.
+The `--mpath` flag must be used to supply the full path to the **MACSE** JAR file (ideally V2.x).
+The `--table` flag can be used to specify the translation table, which can be selected using a shortcut term or an integer (*standard, vertmtdna, invertmtdna, yeastmtdna, plastid, 1-6, 9-16, 21-23*).
+Note that not all tables are available in **MACSE**.
+Unless specified, the default table used is *standard*.
+The optional `--mem` flag can be used to assign an amount of memory (in GB).
+The `--accurate` can also be used for **MACSE**v2.x, which invokes `-local_realign_init 0.9 -local_realign_dec 0.9`.
+The default for these arguments is 0.5.
+Changing this will slow down optimizations but increase alignment accuracy (sometimes considerably), and these search settings will more closely resemble **MACSE**v1.x (had default values of 1.0 for both).

-An additional feature of macse is to include a fasta file of reliable sequences (for example those that passed translation) and a fasta file of less reliable sequences that are suspected to contain errors, and align both simultaneously with different penalty parameters.
-To use this feature the --pass_fail flag can be used.
-However, to work the fasta files must follow this naming format:
+An additional feature of **MACSE** is to include a set of reliable sequences (for example those that passed translation) and a set of less reliable sequences that are suspected to contain errors, and align both simultaneously with different penalty parameters.
+To use this feature in **MACSE** the `--pass_fail` flag can be used.
+However, to work the sequence sets must be contained in two fasta files that follow this naming format:

-'prefix_Passed.fasta' - Reliable sequences fasta file
-'prefix_Failed.fasta' - Unreliable sequences fasta file
++ `[prefix]_Passed.fasta`: Fasta file of reliable sequences.
++ `[prefix]_Failed.fasta`: Fasta file of unreliable sequences.

-The prefix portion of the name cannot contain any underscores, and should ideally just be the name of the gene/locus.
+The prefix portion of the name should ideally be the abbreviation of the gene/locus.
+If one file is missing, the `--pass_fail` will not work.

-For other analyses, mafft, muscle, and clustalo must be installed in path (with identical executable names as just written) for this script to work properly.
-These analyses will run under the default settings (muscle) or the auto select settings (mafft, clustalo), but see below for an additional mafft, clustalo, and macse setting.

-The optional flag --accurate can be used for mafft, clustalo, and macse v2.0+ to change the analysis  settings for increased accuracy.
-For mafft, this option changes the default from auto select to use FFT-NS-i ('mafft --retree 2 --maxiterate 1000') iterative search setting which may help  with large (>2,000 seqs) and difficult alignments.
-For clustalo, this de-selects the --auto option and enables --iter=5, in which the guide-tree and HMM each undergo 5 iterations, rather than only one.
-For macse, this adds the commands -local_realign_init 0.9 -local_realign_dec 0.9 (both defaults = 0.5), which will slow down optimizations but increase alignment accuracy (sometimes considerably).
-If using macse v2.0+, these search settings will more closely resemble macse v1 (both defaults = 1.0).
+Because **MACSE** can deal with frameshifts and sequence errors, it will insert an ! at corrected bp locations in the output alignment, so a cleaned fasta file (in which ! is replaced  by N) is created after the alignment is completed.

-Output files vary between aligners but will be moved to  output directories created in the main fasta directory.
+Output files vary between aligners but will be moved to output directories created in the main input directory, with details below. **NOTE:** The aligners can be run simultaneously on the same directory of unaligned fasta files without interfering with one another.
+This can speed up the alignment process if multiple aligners are being used.

 #### Basic Usage: